HELP NEPAL NETWORK

 In 10 years Help Nepal Network has helped:

 The health post in Mugu is located in the village of Murma in Mid-West Nepal, an area without roads or other social infrastructure.
 The total cost of the project came to around US$ 14,000 of which 50% was provided by the local community.
 This included land, building material and labour costs.
 Day to day running of the centre is supervised by the village committee with monthly reports submitted to both the local government and Help Nepal Network.
-It has received 5 grants from the Everest Marathon Fund for staff wages, training, medicines and running costs since it was completed in 2004.
-The 2012 budget comes to just over £6000 including 4 salaries.
+It has now received 6 grants from the Everest Marathon Fund for staff wages, training, medicines and running costs since it was completed in 2004.
+The annual budget comes to about £5,500 including 4 salaries.